Women-in-Computing-at-RIT/WicHacker-Manager/README.md

 ### Improvements

 Please create a `Feature Request` issue as well defining what you would like to accomplish.
 Then, please complete relevant issue in a pertinent git branch.
-All commits to the `main` branch will need to be reviewed by an administrator of this repo.
+All commits to the `main` branch will need to be reviewed by an administrator of this repo and have a pull request approved.

 ## License